MikeHopley/ftl-ships-strategy/index.md

 Have the pilot Mantis move to the teleporter during the FTL jump, and start the other Mantis in sensors.
 This delays boarding by under 2 seconds, and in some trickier situations sensor information can stop you sending crew on a suicide mission.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

 Your defences are strong, but not quite as strong as they appear.
 The defence drone is [unreliable at protecting shields and drones](https://i.imgur.com/qSlV6gW.jpg).
 You only have one spare system slot, so get cloaking or hacking.
-Probably hacking, which allows you to kill the flagship crew easily.
+Probably hacking, which allows you to kill the Flagship crew easily.

 Mantis Pheromones is nice to have while you’re still boarding with two crew, but when you fill up the teleporter it becomes less relevant.
 Fine to keep or sell.